 2.3 Base Case Data.

-Transmission Provider shall maintain base power flow, short circuit and stability databases, including all underlying assumptions, and contingency list on either its OASIS site or a password-protected website, subject to confidentiality provisions in LGIP Section 13.1.
+Transmission Provider shall maintain base power flow, short circuit and stability databases, including all underlying assumptions, and contingency list on either its OASIS site or a password-protected website, subject to confidentiality provisions in LGIP Section 16.1.
 In addition, Transmission Provider shall maintain network models and underlying assumptions on either its OASIS site or a password-protected website.
-Such network models and underlying assumptions should reasonably represent those used during the most recent interconnection study and be representative of current system conditions.
+Such network models and underlying assumptions should reasonably represent those used during the most recent Interconnection Study and be representative of current system conditions.
 If Transmission Provider posts this information on a password-protected website, a link to the information must be provided on Transmission Provider’s OASIS site.
 Transmission Provider is permitted to require that Interconnection Customers, OASIS site users and password-protected website users sign a confidentiality agreement before the release of commercially sensitive information or Critical Energy Infrastructure Information in the Base Case data.
 Such databases and lists, hereinafter referred to as Base Cases, shall include all (1) generation projects and (2) transmission projects, including merchant transmission projects that are proposed for the Transmission System for which a transmission expansion plan has been submitted and approved by the applicable authority.

 2.4 No Applicability to Transmission Service.